kdheepak/blog/content/38-rust-lua-nvim.md

         no file '/Users/USER/.cache/nvim/packer_hererocks/2.1.0-beta3/lib/lua/5.1/mymodule.so'
 ```

-If a `mymodule.so` file exists, `lua` checks if it can call `luaopen_mymodule` as a function using the C ABI: <https://www.lua.org/pil/26.2.html>
+If a `mymodule.so` file exists, lua checks if it can call `luaopen_mymodule` as a function using the C ABI: <https://www.lua.org/pil/26.2.html>

-This is the building blocks of how to write a `lua` module in C:
+From the link above, this is the template one would follow to write a lua module in C:

 ```c
 static int l_dir (lua_State *L) {